This study presents the writer's personal opinion and interpretation.

 Shortly before his crucifixion Jesus told His disciples: "I left the Father and came into the world.
 Now I am leaving the world and going back to the Father" (John 16:28).

-But first Jesus must complete the purpose for which He descended from Heaven.
-The Lamb of God must offer Himself to God as the atoning sacrifice.
-What happened at His crucifixion in this regard?
+Comment: But first Jesus must complete the purpose for which He descended from Heaven.
+The Lamb of God must offer Himself to God as the atoning sacrifice as He bore man's sins in His body while on the cross.""
+(2 Peter 2:24)

 Peter states that Christ bore man's sins in His body while on the tree [cross] (2 Peter 2:24).